joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 ## What do the results say

-I compared a Toyota Corolla Cross 2.0 against aa Tesla Model Y and here are the comparision results:
+I compared a Toyota Corolla Cross 2.0 against aa Tesla Model Y and here are the comparison results:

 ```
 Corolla Cross 2.0 Hybrid: **********